thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-column-basics.md

 1. Find the column name you want to change, either on the ThoughtSpot application or in the model file.
 2. Type in the new column name.
 3. Save your changes.

-{% include note.html content="If any of your column names or values contain leading or trailing whitespaces, you must remove these spaces before and after column names and values when loading or modeling data.
-The ThoughtSpot search bar does not accept column names or values with leading or trailing whitespaces.
-If you must keep these spaces, tell your users to add a delimiter for the search bar to accept them.
-For example, if you have a column named <code> Sales </code>, with a space before and after the word Sales, you must enter it in the search bar as <code>' Sales '</code>, with single quotes surrounding the name.
-Otherwise, ThoughtSpot automatically removes the extra spaces and does not recognize the column name." %}

 ## Change column description